 Depending on your needs, you may need to ensure that Git has authenticated access and / or that Docker is logged in so that it has access to private repositories.

 To authenticate Git, you may either use SSH-based authentication, or username-password-based authentication.
 See the Authentication page for more information.
-In case you don't need any Git authentication, you might want to force all GitHub URLs to be transformed to
+If no authentication is configured,

 To log in Docker, simply run